Last updated on November 5th, 2022 at 12:13 am

 If you haven’t tried this before – YOU HAVE TO!
 I find it super therapeutic for my anxiety.

 A brain dump is the idea that you get ALL of the thoughts that are circulating in your brain out onto paper.
 If you want all the specifics on how to do a brain dump, including a free printable template, then check out my blog post here.

-By getting all of your thoughts, to-do’s, feelings, emotions, etc. out onto paper, your brain doesn’t have to mentally try and sort through it.
+By getting all of your thoughts, to-do’s, feelings, emotions, etc. out onto paper, your brain doesn’t have to mentally try to sort through it.
 This allows much more time to focus on what is happening in the moment.
 This small exercise can take two minutes is often extremely therapeutic in itself.

 There’s nothing like a little fresh air to fix your problems.